 Tamworth Mayor Col Murray said the city had no groundwater and had run out of alternatives.
 “You can’t truck water to a city like Tamworth, it’s just not an option,” he said.
 “You would have to have a B-double load of water unloading every six minutes, 24/7.
 That’s just not practical – you wouldn’t have trucks available and … where would you get the water?”
 Reference: Sydney Morning Herald

 Keepit Dam on the Namoi River, north-west of Tamworth, all but ran dry at the end of 2018.

 What is AWL NSW doing in Tamworth?

-The AWL NSW Mobile Vet Clinic will be traveling to Tamworth in the days leading up to Christmas to help alleviate some of the financial hardship that the region is experiencing due to drought.
-The AWL NSW veterinary team will be providing free vaccinating and vet-checks to pets owned by local pension/concession card holders in the area and members from the AWL NSW Tamworth branch will also be there to assist.
+The AWL NSW Mobile Vet service will be traveling to Tamworth in the days leading up to Christmas to help alleviate some of the financial hardship that the region is experiencing due to drought.
+The AWL NSW veterinary team will be providing free vaccinating and vet-checks to pets owned by local pension/concession cardholders in the area and members from the AWL NSW Tamworth branch will also be there to assist.
 Locals will also have the chance to see first-hand the overwhelming size of the vet clinic and its internal fit-out.

 When: 20-21 December 2019

 Where: Paceway Tamworth (24/60 Showground Rd, Taminda NSW 2340)